URL redirection

 URL Redirection on page load

-If you want to redirect your web page to other webpage while on page load, you can use the following code.
-The following program shows a message for 3 second and redirected to new page location.
+To automatically redirect your web page to another webpage upon page load, you can implement the following code.
+The program displays a brief message for a duration of 3 seconds before initiating the redirection to the specified new page location.

 There are situations that if someone wants to redirect back to home page then he can use the following javascript code.